David Gareji monastery complex

-David Gareji (დავითგარეჯის სამონასტრო კომპლექსი), (Keşikçidağ məbədi) is a rock-hewn Georgian Orthodox monastery complex located in the Kakheti region of Eastern Georgia, on the half-desert slopes of Mount Gareja on the edge of the Iori Plateau, some 60–70 km southeast of Georgia's capital Tbilisi.
+David Gareji (დავითგარეჯის სამონასტრო კომპლექსი) is a rock-hewn Georgian Orthodox monastery complex located in the Kakheti region of Eastern Georgia, on the half-desert slopes of Mount Gareja on the edge of the Iori Plateau, some 60–70 km southeast of Georgia's capital Tbilisi.
 The complex includes hundreds of cells, churches, chapels, refectories and living quarters hollowed out of the rock face.

-Part of the complex of David Gareji (Bertubani Monastery) is located on the Azerbaijan–Georgia border and has become subject to a border dispute between the two countries.
+Part of the complex of David Gareji – namely, the Bertubani Monastery – is located on the Azerbaijan–Georgia border and has become subject to a border dispute between the two countries.
 The area is also home to protected animal species and evidence of some of the oldest human habitations in the region.

 History

 The complex was founded in the 6th century by David of Gareji, one of the thirteen Assyrian monks who arrived in the country at the same time.
 His disciples Dodo and Luciane expanded the original lavra and founded two other monasteries known as Dodo's Rka (literally, "the horn of Dodo") and Natlismtsemeli ("the Baptist").
 The monastery saw further development under the guidance of the 9th-century Georgian saint Hilarion the Iberian.
 The convent was particularly patronized by the Georgian royal and noble families.
 The 12th-century Georgian king Demetre I, the author of the famous Georgian hymn Thou Art a Vineyard, even chose David Gareji as a place of his confinement after he abdicated the throne.

 One of the monastery's surviving wall paintings.

 Despite the harsh environment, the monastery remained an important centre of religious and cultural activity for many centuries; at certain periods the monasteries owned extensive agricultural lands and many villages.
 The renaissance of wall painting chronologically coincides with the general development of the life in the David Gareja monasteries.
 The high artistic skill of David Gareja wall paintings made them an indispensable part of world treasure.
 From the late 11th to the early 13th centuries, the economic and cultural development of David Gareja reached its highest phase, reflecting the general prosperity of the medieval Kingdom of Georgia.
 New monasteries Udabno, Bertubani and Chichkhituri were built, the old ones were enlarged and re-organized.

 With the downfall of the Georgian monarchy, the monastery suffered a lengthy period of decline and devastation by the Mongol army (1265), but was later restored by the Georgian kings.
 It survived the Safavid attack of 1615, when the monks were massacred and the monastery's unique manuscripts and important works of Georgian art destroyed, to be resurrected under Onopre Machutadze, who was appointed Father Superior of David Gareja in 1690.